 Development of the Rope Access Industry

-It was further developed by a consortium of companies who promptly realised the significant advantages to using this lightweight, highly mobile and cost effective method of access.
-Unlike traditional methods of access such as scaffolding, cradles and elevated platforms, a rope access system generally has a minimal footprint, reducing the impact on other site activities.
+It was further developed by a consortium of companies who promptly realised the significant advantages to using this lightweight, highly mobile, and cost-effective method of access.
+Unlike traditional methods of access such as scaffolding, cradles and elevated platforms, a Rope Access system generally has a minimal footprint, reducing the impact on other site activities.